FreddyAssaf/SpendWise/README.md

 Both users and the admin can export data for their convenience.
 Users can export their expenses as a PDF document.
 The admin can download user data, including a list of all users and their transactions, in PDF format for comprehensive reporting.

+## Screenshots

+For a visual preview of SpendWise, please refer to the [Screenshots-SpendWise](Screenshots-SpendWise/) folder.
+For the images used in SpendWise, please refer to the [imgs](imgs/) folder.

+## Additional Notes

+SpendWise uses MYSQL database, locate the java code responsible for the connection to the database and adjust it to your own.
+## Contributing

+Contributions to this project are welcome.
+If you'd like to contribute or report any issues, please follow these guidelines:

+1. Fork the repository on GitHub.
+2. Create a new branch with a descriptive name.
+3. Make your changes or bug fixes.
+4. Test your changes thoroughly.
+5. Create a pull request, explaining the changes you made.